 - The mentally incompetent.
 Those who are judged to lack the understanding of the full implications of the contract they are signing are also barred from entering into contracts.
 This could include both the mentally handicapped and those who are under the influence of any mind-altering drugs, although in the latter instance the contract will only be void if the mentally competent party knew the other party was not of sound mind when they agreed to the contract.

 If you need help understanding the three key elements of a binding contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.